mandric/pages/README.md

 ## Usage

-Create pages with the built-in Kanso admin and make your site.
+Manage your pages with the Kanso admin.